MadalinaDamoc/Project_Webshop/README.md

-# Proiect_Webshop
+# Project_Webshop
-Proiect individual curs testare software
+The individual project focuses on manual testing on e-commerce site (saucedemo.com).